Market & Trends

 Third, the premium economics work only at scale.
 A single commercial policy issued through an API with INR 15,000 annual premium generates insufficient revenue to support a traditional broker service model.
 At 10,000 policies issued through an automated API with minimal human intervention, the economics shift.
 Platforms including Riskcovry, Smplt (formerly Axio Insurance), and several white-label API providers have built distribution capability that allows non-insurance platforms, accounting software, logistics management systems, and trade finance platforms, to offer commercial insurance products embedded in their existing workflows.

 The IRDAI regulatory framework for this model requires the API platform to be either a licensed insurer, a registered intermediary (broker, corporate agent), or a technology service provider contracted to a licensed intermediary.
 Pure technology platforms that pass buyer data to insurers without facilitating the contract of insurance can structure themselves as technology service providers rather than intermediaries, but IRDAI's guidance has been tightening on where facilitation ends and technology service begins.
-IRDAI Circular IRDA/IT/CIR/MISC/019/02/2024 on digital insurance infrastructure requires any platform that influences premium calculation or policy issuance to be either licensed or contracted to a licensed entity with documented liability allocation.
+IRDAI's regulatory posture is that any platform that influences premium calculation or policy issuance must be either licensed or contracted to a licensed entity with documented liability allocation, so brokers and platforms should confirm their structure against the current IRDAI intermediary and outsourcing regulations rather than relying on a technology-service self-classification.

 AI-Powered Needs Assessment Replacing Face-to-Face Discovery